 DISCLAIMER: This report has been prepared by the USDA, Foreign Agricultural Service in Canberra, Australia for U.S. exporters of domestic food and agricultural products.
 Australia's quarantine regulations are constantly changing.
 The information provided is for example only.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation or because clear and consistent information about these policies was not available.
 It is essential that U.S. exporters verify the full set of import requirements with their Australian importer, who is normally best equipped to research such matters with local authorities, before any goods are shipped.

 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO AUSTRALIA'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.

-Contents
+Table of Contents

-Executive Summary 3 Section I: List of Required Export Certificates 4 Section II: Purpose of Specific Export Certificate(s) 16 Section III: Specific Attestations Required on Export Certificate(s) 16 Section IV: Government Certificate's Legal Entry Requirements 16 Section V: Other Certification/Accreditation Requirements 16 Appendix I: Methyl Bromide Treatment Schedules for Cherries from the United States of America 17 Appendix II: Cold Treatment Schedules for Fresh Grapes from the United States of America 18
+Executive Summary 4 Section I: List of Required Export Certificates 5 Section II: Specific Attestations Required on Export Certificate(s) Section III: Government Certificate's Legal Entry Requirements Section IV: Other Certification/Accreditation Requirements Appendix I: Methyl Bromide Treatment Schedules for Cherries from the United States of America 22 Appendix II: Cold Treatment Schedules for Fresh Grapes from the United State S of America 23 Appendix III: Kiwifruit - Operational procedures to maintain and verify status. .24